Deuteronomy 9

 Deuteronomy 9:22-24The Long Pattern of Rebellion

 Taberah: "burning place" - they complained and fire consumed the edges of the camp.
 Massah: "testing place" - they tested God, asking, "Is the Lord among us or not?"
 Kibroth-hattaavah: "graves of craving" - they complained about food and God sent quail until they were eating quail with their teeth, dying with the meat still in their mouths.
 Kadesh-barnea: they saw the land, heard the report of giants, and refused to enter.
-Not mistakes.
-Rebellions.
-The difference is active.
-A mistake is something that happens; rebellion is something you choose to do in the face of God's clear command.
+Each was rebellion, an active choice made in the face of God's clear command.

 Moses lists the rebellions because the pattern matters.
-It is not a one-time lapse.
-From the day they left Egypt, they have been turning away.
+From the day they left Egypt, they have been turning away - a long pattern, a repeated choice.
 And yet they are about to inherit the land.
-The inheritance is not a reward for faithfulness.
-It is grace extended to rebellion.
+The inheritance is grace extended to rebellion.
 Over and over.
 At every place, at every opportunity to trust, they refused.
 And yet God did not end them.
 Someone prayed.

 Deuteronomy 9:25-29Moses Pleads for the People

 Moses adds something stunning: Lest the land whence thou broughtest us out say, Because the LORD was not able to bring them in.
 He is concerned for God's reputation.
 If God allows Israel to be destroyed in the wilderness, Egypt will say God was too weak to fulfill His word.
-It is not a selfish prayer.
-It is a prayer grounded in God's honor.
+This is a prayer grounded in God's honor.
 The nations need to know that God's word cannot be broken.

 Deuteronomy 9:30The Lord Hearkened